Energy efficiency is a jobs machine – and local governments can get it cranking

 Investing in clean energy provides an opportunity for councils to renew their infrastructure, save energy costs and meet sustainability objectives.
 In so doing, councils can directly stimulate the local economy and can use the savings created to invest back into the community.

-In Australia, there are number of local councils that are already leading the way.
+In Australia, there is a number of local councils that are already leading the way.

 As an example, the Eastern Alliance for Greenhouse Action (EAGA) is a joint collaboration effort by eight local councils in Melbourne’s eastern suburbs to address climate change by reducing greenhouse gas emissions.